malharinamdar/malharinamdar.github.io/README.md

-I wish to use this website to write and publish anything that I find useful enough to share including my thoughts on technology, ml, life in general and the lessons I keep learning along the way.
+I wish to use this website to write and publish anything that I find useful enough to share including my thoughts on technology, ml, life in general and the lessons I keep learning along the way.🎯

-work is still under progress, will keep updating on the progress of the website.
+work is still under progress🛠️, will keep updating on the progress of the website.